If you try a new cat litter, sometimes the cat may not like to use it. He may be reluctant to use it, or worse, avoid litter box altogether.

 Switch back to the old litter and introduce the new one gradually

 If you indeed are sure that the litter type is the problem, chances are high your cat will get used to it if you introduce the new litter gradually.

 What does it mean, gradually?
-It means, you do not fill the whole box with the new litter.
-Pour in the old one, and add just a tiny amount of the new one.
-It will help your cat to get used to smell and sense of it.
+It means you do not fill the whole box with the new litter.
+Pour in the old one, and add just a tiny amount of the new one and mix them well.
+It will help your cat to familiarize with the scent and sense of the new litter.

-After some time (probably two or three days), if everything goes well, try to add some more new litter.
+After several days, if everything goes well, add some more new litter.
 And so on.
 Step by step increase the amount of new litter and decrease the amount of old litter.